-Once booked, tickets are valid for a particular date and time – you’re allowed to stay one hour from your entry time.
+Once booked, the tickets are valid for a particular date and time – you’re allowed to stay one hour from your entry time.
 Just make sure that you have printed your ticket or have the PDF on your phone as you’ll need it to get through the turnstiles at the bottom floor entrance.

-Bearing in mind that here in London, we can’t even accurately forecast the weather for two to three days, booking a ticket to a spot with some of the best views in London weeks and weeks in advance feels like playing with fire.
+Bearing in mind that here in London, we can’t even accurately forecast the weather for two to three days, so booking a ticket to a spot with some of the best views in London weeks and weeks in advance feels like playing with fire.